Good to Be Alive

 Whatever your particular answer to this question, it seems to me the anti-natalists can only give one answer consistent with their position, and it’s the first one.
 Given their reduction of the whole of human (and non-human for that matter) life to the crudest model of pain and pleasure, they have no grounds for talk of meaning, dignity, depth, value, honor, integrity, or such other fripperies.
 They—courageous free thinkers following the argument wherever it leads—have seen through life’s mysteries to its core.

 Ok.
 I’ve handed them that core.
 Now what?
-Anti-natalists shouldn’t be wasting their time posting memes about how awful it is to have babies, they should be knocking on the doors of the lab demanding that neuroscientists get us all fitted with artifical brain stimulators.
+Anti-natalists shouldn’t be wasting their time posting memes about how awful it is to have babies, they should be knocking on the doors of the lab demanding that neuroscientists get us all fitted with artificial brain stimulators.
 If life is about nothing but pain and pleasure, then anti-natalists should jump at this chance for increasing pleasure, and eliminating pain.

 Well, the technology is there but I don’t see any of them jumping.
 So, is it all just a pose?